 Overall these findings seem to demonstrate that coffee could have health benefits for people with diabetes.

 Harvard researchers previously looked at 28 studies around the world.
-Their analysis highlighted the risk of developing diabetes with drinking no coffee or coffee at different amounts.

 In total, 1,109,272 subjects were studied, of whom 45,335 had diabetes.
 The study followed participants from 10 months to 20 years.
 The study found that both caffeinated and decaffeinated coffee lowered the risk of developing type 2 diabetes.